efficience-it/certification-symfony/README.md

 Each Category and Sub Category have questions, with one or more valid answers.
 If you would, you can use this [repo](https://github.com/certificationy/certificationy-cli) to train by cli.

+To train with our team, contact us on https://www.itefficience.com/contact

 ## PHP and Web Security
 - [PHP API up to PHP 8.1 version](data/php_and_web_security/phpapi_up_to_php81_version.yaml)
 - [Object Oriented Programming](data/php_and_web_security/object_oriented_programming.yaml)